Chart Color Schemes

 Oberon faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.8%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 40.7% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (32.2%).
-Educational participation is high, with 28.1% currently enrolled in formal education: 12.0% in primary, 8.2% in secondary, and 2.0% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
+Vocational credentials are also common, with 40.7% of residents aged 15+ holding such qualifications - advanced diplomas comprise 8.5% and certificates make up 32.2%.

-Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
-This includes 12.0% in primary education, 8.2% in secondary education, and 2.0% pursuing tertiary education.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.
+This includes 12.0% in primary, 8.2% in secondary, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education